M1rageDev/FireflyOverrideExample/README.md

 You also have to specify the KSPRoot parameter (like shown in the link above) in your .csproj.user file so that it can find the FireflyAPI dll.

-FireflyAPI needs to be installed in the KSP mentioned above for this to work.
+FireflyAPI needs to be in the KSP install for this to work.